estellemiara/Project/Project2/README.md

 The Matlab function long_or_short_blink, matches each blinks to its mode: long (-) or short(.) ; and translates it into a new string.

-The Matlab function morse_letter_image contains the dictionnary (defined according to our conveniennce), and translates each string of '.' '-' into letters.
+The Matlab function morse_letter_matlab contains the dictionnary (defined according to our conveniennce), and translates each string of '.' '-' into letters.

 The Matlab function read_image displays the image that matches its name and the string according to the last function.